Biodiversity

 Biodiversity refers to all aspects of life on earth, including humans, animals, plants and microorganisms.
 In its complexity, biodiversity touches upon social, cultural, economic and ecological dimensions of life.
 Biodiversity – meaning a rich diversity of species and genetic resources coexisting within diverse, healthy ecosystems – performs crucial functions that life heavily depends on.
 For Jungbunzlauer, the relevance of biodiversity results not only from the fact that natural products and processes are at the core of our business: we also understand that it is our responsibility to protect and restore biodiversity as part of a global effort by humanity, in which corporate enterprises must take on a leading role.

 The global commitment to the protection and restoration of biodiversity is outlined in the strategic plans agreed on by the Convention on Biological Diversity.
-The development of regulatory frameworks and reporting guidelines is an ongoing process which aims to put these strategies into action.
-Within this dynamic situation, Jungbunzlauer has committed to monitoring and under-standing both current and future requirements around safeguarding biodiversity.
-The central elements we keep track of in this context are the post-2020 Global Biodiversity Framework, the new European Sustainability Reporting Standards (ESRS E4) under the Corporate Sustainability Reporting Directive (CSRD), the Science Based Targets for Nature (SBTN) and the Taskforce on Nature-related Financial Disclosures (TNFD).
+The development of regulatory frameworks and reporting guidelines is an on-going process which aims to put these strategies into action.
+Within this dynamic situation, Jungbunzlauer has committed to monitoring and understanding both current and future requirements around safeguarding biodiversity.
+The central elements we keep track of in this context are the post-2020 Global Biodiversity Framework, the new ESRS E4 under the Corporate Sustainability Reporting Directive (CSRD), the Science Based Targets (SBTs) for nature of Science Based Targets for Nature (SBTN), and the Taskforce on Nature-related Financial Disclosures (TNFD).
 We strive to act in line with these globally recognised standards and guidelines.

 The focus on biodiversity has been assigned to dedicated personnel within the Sustainability Team.
 In addition to sharing knowledge internally, we seek to network with industry peers.
-For example, our biodiversity experts actively participate in the regular stakeholder meetings of the “Chemie³” sustainability initiative created by the German Chemical Industry Association (Verband der Chemischen Industrie, or VCI).
-Regular internal and external exchange of know-ledge and communication of updates on biodiversity frameworks ensures visibility of this topic in the Jungbunzlauer corporate agenda and enables long-term planning.
+For example, our biodiversity expert actively participates in the regular stakeholder meetings of the Chemie³ sustainability initiative created by the German Chemical Industry Association (Verband der Chemischen Industrie, or VCI).
+Regular internal and external exchange of knowledge and communication of updates on biodiversity frameworks ensures visibility of this topic in the Jungbunzlauer corporate agenda and enables long-term planning.

 Our ambition